mkuthan/mkuthan.github.io/_posts/2022-01-28-stream-processing-part1.md

 ## Late Data Within Allowed Lateness (Fired Panes Accumulated)

-In the previous example the results from *on-time pane* are discarded and not used for the *late pane*.
+In the previous example the results from *on-time* pane are discarded and not used for the *late* pane.
-If the pipeline writes result into idempotent sink we could accumulate on-time into late pane, and update incomplete result when late data arrives.
+If the pipeline writes result into idempotent sink we could accumulate *on-time* into *late* pane, and update incomplete result when late data arrives.

 ```scala
 val DefaultWindowDuration = Duration.standardMinutes(1L)